Bloody Nose, Empty Pockets

-Bloody Nose, Empty Pockets is an American documentary film by the Ross brothers that premiered at the 2020 Sundance Film Festival.
+Bloody Nose, Empty Pockets is a 2020 American documentary film by the Ross brothers that premiered at the 2020 Sundance Film Festival.

 Background

 It was directed by Bill Ross IV and Turner Ross.
 It has a 91% rating on Rotten Tomatoes, and critics wondered if it is a true documentary or partly fiction, perhaps as something that is a new genre, but regardless, generally praised the film.
 It is about a dive bar in Las Vegas named the Roaring 20s, though due to cost restraints (of filming in Las Vegas) it was actually filmed inside a bar in Terrytown, Louisiana.
 It includes a number of characters at the bar and tells vignettes about them.
-It runs for one hour and thirty-eight minutes.